 Comment

-Finch serves as another example of environmental activists using the UK courts to challenge the approval and development of fossil fuel projects in the UK.
+Finch and Whitehaven serve as further examples of environmental activists using the UK courts to challenge the approval and development of fossil fuel projects in the UK.

-The decision of the Supreme Court is already being heralded by a number of groups as a gamechanger.
+The decisions are already being heralded by a number of these groups as a gamechanger.
 But it should not be forgotten that the role of the courts is to interpret and apply the law, not to make policy.
-The Supreme Court’s decision does not prevent approval for further oil and gas projects in the UK being granted.
-However, it is likely to embolden those who wish to oppose such projects, leading more climate change related actions being commenced in the courts.
+The decisions do not prevent approval for further oil and gas projects in the UK being granted.
+However, they will likely embolden those who wish to oppose such projects, leading to more climate change related actions being commenced in the courts.